What is “Work to Residence”?

 If you’re planning to build a long-term future in New Zealand, you’ve probably heard the term “Work to Residence.”
 It sounds straightforward — work first, then get residence — but many people aren’t sure how it actually works.

 In simple terms, Work to Residence is a pathway that allows you to come to New Zealand on a work visa and later apply for residency, provided you meet certain conditions.
+Work to Residence is one of several skilled residence visas available in New Zealand, alongside options like the Straight to Residence pathway.

 How Does Work to Residence Work?